-If you are not installing from a full CD or DVD or using a full CD/DVD image, you really should use a network mirror as otherwise you will end up with only a very minimal system.
+If you are not installing from a full CD/DVD image, you really should use a network mirror as otherwise you will end up with only a very minimal system.
 However, if you have a limited Internet connection it is best not to select the desktop task in the next step of the installation.